 Call Our Criminal Defense Lawyers in Orlando Today

-If you had to use self-defense to protect yourself and are now being charged with a crime, our Orlando self defense lawyers at O’Mara Law Group can assist with your case.
-Call us today at 407-634-6604 or fill out our online from to schedule a consultation so we can advise on your case.
+If you had to use self-defense to protect yourself and are now being charged with a crime, our Orlando self-defense lawyers at O’Mara Law Group can assist with your case.
+Call us today at 407-634-6604 or fill out our online form to schedule a consultation so we can advise on your case.